Skip to content

 • Storage for persistent workspaces

-• Pipeline jobs for nightly TeamForCapella to Git synchronisation
+• Pipeline jobs for TeamForCapella to Git synchronization

 1. Create the two required namespaces: